mlswg/mls-architecture/draft-ietf-mls-architecture.md

   (client) owned by the same application user.
 However, one device may control many signature keys but should still only be considered a single client.
-- A policy on how long to allow a member to stay in a group without updating its leaf keys, and whether there should be any attempt to resolve a stale leaf key before removing the member.
+- A policy on how long to allow a member to stay in a group without updating its leaf keys before removing them.

 Finally, there are some additional application-defined behaviors that are partially an individual application's decision but may overlap with